jim-collier/x9git/README.md

 Either way, the installer shows exactly what it will do and asks before doing it (add `-y`/`-Yes` to skip the prompt, e.g. for scripted installs).

-Release installs verify the download against the release's `SHA256SUMS` when one is published.
-Installing a branch or tag directly with `--ref`/`-Ref` pulls straight from the tree and skips verification.
+With no `--ref`/`-Ref`, the installers take the latest full release, and verify the download against that release's `SHA256SUMS` when one is published.
+Naming a branch, tag, or pre-release with `--ref`/`-Ref` pulls straight from the tree instead, and skips verification.

 Both installers take the same options (Bash / PowerShell forms):